urbanjost/M_matrix/README.md

    fpm run
 ```

-or if calling it from you `fpm` project just list it as a dependency in
+or if calling it from your `fpm` project just list it as a dependency in
-your fpm.toml project file.
+the fpm.toml project file.

 ```toml
         [dependencies]